CallMeXYZ/CalendarView/README.md

 - both month mode or week mode are introduced

 # logs
+## 2015.4.5
+- fix Utils.getWeekDiff.
+Why Java Calendar seems so powerless when it comes to calculate difference!Maybe u can take a coffee time to look at [joda-time-android](https://github.com/dlew/joda-time-android) if u don't want to be f***ed up.LOl

 ## 2015.4.1
 - happy Fool's Day!Now the CalendarView can make u money per-millis! if u believe me...
 - out-of-month day click event